An Easy Way To Strain Yogurt Without Cheesecloth

-Preview: Read about this easy way to strain yogurt using a fine mesh strainer to turn regular yogurt into Greek yogurt.
-No more messy cheesecloth!
+Sneak Preview: Read about this easy way to strain yogurt without cheesecloth.
+Instead, use a fine mesh strainer to turn regular yogurt into Greek yogurt.

 No problem if you don’t make your own yogurt at home.
 This same method will work with store-bought regular yogurt.

 When I first started making yogurt, everything I read suggested cheesecloth or coffee filters as part of the straining process to remove the whey (seen below).

-The cheesecloth worked all right, but I didn’t like it.
+The cheesecloth worked all right, but I was not too fond of it.
 Too messy.
 Can you relate?

-Then I had to rinse the cloth, squeeze it out, find a place to hang it to avoid mildew, wash it the following weekend (because I refuse to do laundry more than once a week), dry it, fold it, and then iron it.WHEW!
+Then I had to rinse the cloth, squeeze it out, find a place to hang it to avoid mildew, wash it the following weekend (because I refuse to do laundry more than once a week), dry it, fold, and then iron it.WHEW!

 Of course, I still had to clean the strainer.

 (I was kidding about the ironing.)

-Then I got the idea to look for a strainer with mesh so fine no cheesecloth would be required.
+Then I got the idea to look for a strainer with mesh so fine it would require no cheesecloth.
 The end of my search was a bouillon strainer.

 I know some people claim using cheesecloth is not that much trouble.
 But I prefer to skip it in favor of a good strainer that goes straight into the dishwasher.
 Talk about easy cleanup!

-Since writing this post, I have a new method of straining yogurt that includes using a paper coffee filter–the really big ones like restaurants use.
+Since writing this post, I have a new method of straining yogurt that includes using a paper coffee filter–the huge ones like restaurants use.
 They are available at restaurant supply stores and online.
 See this post for more information.

 Three qualities to look for in a strainer:

 Consider the configuration of the strainer.